ahmeterdem1/SSL-Messager/README.md

 `CHECK \r\n`

-If any sent query does not in the form stated above, server sends the following query and closes down the socket unilaterally:
+If any sent query is not in the form stated above, server sends the following query and closes down the socket unilaterally:

 `END * <incorrect protocol> \r\n`

+IF user inputs the command ":quit:", client sends the END command:

+`END <user command> \r\n`

+Server replies with:

+`END <end accepted> \r\n`

 ### Important notes on the protocol

 - MSG and AUTH flagged messages can only be sent from the client.
+- END can be sent by everyone
 - All other messages are sent by the server.
 - Every query ends with "\r\n" but this does not serve a purpose for now.
 - Server messages about errors are written inside <> sings